 Leadership and technology

 In 1995, Harefield and the National Heart and Lung Institute of Imperial College London, pioneered the development of artificial left ventricular assist devices (devices that assist the heart to pump).
 Initially the devices were used as a bridge to transplant, for people with severe heart failure.
-In recent years ‘implantable LVADs’ have been used to as a treatment for life, rather than as a temporary measure.
+In recent years ‘implantable LVADs’ have been used as a treatment for life, rather than as a temporary measure.
 In some cases they can also be used while a patient’s heart recovers naturally (‘bridge to recovery’).

 Harefield Research Foundation